ebowwa/acceleration-blog/README.md

+# /* So Far :
-# A statically generated blog using Next.js, Markdown, and TypeScript
+A statically generated blog using Next.js, Markdown, and TypeScript

 This is the existing [blog-starter](https://github.com/vercel/next.js/tree/canary/examples/blog-starter) plus TypeScript.